mmtk/mmtk-core/docs/tutorial/Tutorial.md

 1. To select which garbage collector (GC) plan you would like to use in a given build, you will need to export the `MMTK_PLAN` environment variable before building the binding.
-For example, using `export MMTK_PLAN=semispace` will cause the build to use the Semispace GC (the default plan).
+For example, using `export MMTK_PLAN=semispace` will cause the build to use the semispace GC (the default plan).
 2. The build will always generate in `mmtk-openjdk/repos/openjdk/build`.
 If you would like to keep a build (for instance, to make quick performance comparisons), you can rename either the `build` folder or the folder generated